divyank50/IOC-Lookup-Tool/README.md

 - Select the folder that you download
 - Now you should see the extension called "Cyber Threat Intel Lookup", make sure its enabled
 - Now you can pin the extension for ease of use
+- On line 148 and 200 in background.js file, add the VT API KEY